 And I think that’s my main problem with The Moment of Silence.
-The guru, Hostess Linda and Bill may only be in the game for brief periods but they don’t ever grow beyond the horrible tropes applied to them, at least not in the eight-hours I’ve played so far.
+The guru, Hostess Linda and Bill may only be in the game for several brief periods but they don’t ever grow beyond the horrible tropes applied to them, at least not in the eight-hours I’ve played so far.
 Nowadays, they feel like terrible caricatures that come across as the lowest form of humour; I wonder how me back in 2004 would have reacted to them and if I’d have perceived their stereotypes less negatively.

 Despite its shortcomings, I’d like to finish this game at some point to at least see how it ends for myself.
 I want to know whether all those subjects mentioned above are resolved or if it goes the same way as State of Mind and leaves me asking ‘But why?’
 Sadly though, that might not be possible: a recent Windows update seems to have caused a problem and now The Moment of Silence won’t even start.
 I could spend some time looking into a fix but I can’t say I feel any real sense of urgency to do it right now.